apache/bigtop/bigtop-packages/src/charm/README.md

     juju deploy $JUJU_REPOSITORY/xenial/hadoop-namenode

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is: `juju deploy local:xenial/hadoop-namenode`.

 You can also deploy the local version of a bundle:

     juju deploy ./bigtop-deploy/juju/hadoop-processing/bundle-local.yaml

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, use [juju-quickstart][] with the following syntax: `juju quickstart ./bigtop-deploy/juju/hadoop-processing/bundle-local.yaml`.

 [charm-tools]: https://jujucharms.com/docs/stable/tools-charm-tools
 [Getting Started]: https://jujucharms.com/docs/stable/developer-getting-started